jcsyme/lac-tutorial/docs/source/energy.rst

 NemoMod allows users to specify regions, and policies can be modeled that represent cross-regional power transfers, storage, etc. In the **MODELNAMEHERE** NemoMod implementation, each country is treated as a region.

-.. csv-table:: The following REGION dimensions are specified for the **MODELNAMEHERE** NemoMod model.
-   :file: ./csvs/attribute_cat_region.csv
-   :widths: 20, 25, 25, 10, 10, 10
-   :header-rows: 1

 Variables by Categories - REGION
 ------------------------------------